 Caroline would attend school and then clean the family house in the afternoons and evenings.
-The family had lost their child under tragic circumstances and soon Caroline became the child they did not have and was showered with love.
+The family had lost their child under tragic circumstances and soon, Caroline became the child they’d not had and was showered with love.
 She never wanted to let them down.
 For they had taken in a stranger and made her their own.
 No. She would never let them down.
 She excelled through school, secured a place at university and graduated with a 1st class degree.
-Yes, she was never part of the “in” crowd at university but she focused on grades, internships, sports and, voluntary work.
-She was what they call, a well rounded candidate and secured internships and finally, a graduate trainee role through which, she had travelled overseas as part of the training programme including to the USA.
+Yes, she was never part of the “in” crowd at university but she focused on grades, internships, sports and voluntary work.
+She was what they call, a well rounded candidate and secured internships and finally, a graduate trainee role enabling her to travel overseas as part of the training programme including to the USA.
 Two years later, Caroline had met Charles, who was to become her husband.
-Despite the fact that she had been born under sad circumstances, she never blamed anyone – not even the mother who had given her up.
-For she knew, as her auntie at the orphanage had often told her, she should always put HOPE above helplessness and this is what she had done, throughout her life.
+Despite the fact that she’d been born under sad circumstances, she never blamed anyone – not even her biological mother who’d given her up.
+For she knew, as her auntie at the orphanage had often told her, she should always put HOPE above helplessness and this is what she’d chosen to do, throughout her life.

 When we look around us, we see people who either live in Hope or Helplessness/hopelessness.
 While we may not be able to control what happens to us or, the circumstances into which we were born, we can control our attitude and how we tackle the situation.
-We can choose to be bitter like Martha (even though her current frustrations were mostly of her own doing) or, we can choose to be like Caroline who despite her under privileged upbringing, choose HOPE over helplessness.
+We can choose to be bitter like Martha (even though her current frustrations were mostly of her own doing) or, we can choose to live like Caroline who despite her under-privileged upbringing, choose HOPE over helplessness.